 This research follows on from Asylum Aid’s ground-breaking research on women’s initial asylum claims, Unsustainable: the quality of decision-making in women’s asylum claims published in 2011.
 The findings published in Unsustainable led to changes in how the Home Office trains its decision-makers and the dis-aggregation of data on appeals results by sex for the first time.

-Watch now: Emerging findings and recommendations.
+Watch now: Preliminary findings and recommendations.